-Indoor cannabis cultivation and manufacturing operations are currently occurring on-site.
-Cultivation would require the use of fertilizers, pesticides, and other agricultural chemicals.
-Manufacturing of cannabis and cannabis-containing products may involve the use of waste solvents and laboratory wastes from processing and quality assurance testing.
+Indoor cannabis cultivation is currently occurring on-site.
+Cultivation of cannabis would require the use of fertilizers, pesticides, and other agricultural chemicals.
 These hazardous substances would be handled pursuant to applicable state and local regulations and policies.
-The project would be required to comply with the regulations established in

-Los Angeles Ordinance No. 185344 that require licensees to comply with hazardous waste management requirements of the DTSC Certified Unified Program Agencies.
+The project would be required to comply with the regulations established in Los Angeles Ordinance No. 185344 that require licensees to comply with hazardous waste management requirements of the DTSC Certified Unified Program Agencies.
 Additionally, the project would be required by the California Department of Food and Agriculture to manage all hazardous waste in compliance with Division 30, Part 3, Chapters 12.8, 12.9, and 13.1 of the Public Resources Code.
-No impact would occur.

 The distribution and retail components would not regularly handle or store large quantities of hazardous materials.
-No impact would occur.

-The industrial spaces adjacent to the project site are currently occupied mainly by industrial uses with some retail or commercial uses that do not typically require the use, disposal, or transport of hazardous materials.
-The cannabis dispensary for which the license is being sought would not regularly handle or store large quantities of hazardous materials.
-Furthermore, the nearest school to the project site is 59th Street Elementary School, located approximately 0.5 mile to the west.
+The project site is surrounded mainly by commercial and industrial uses that do not typically require the use, disposal, or transport of hazardous materials.
+The commercial cannabis business for which the licenses are being sought would not regularly handle or store large quantities of hazardous materials.
+Furthermore, the nearest school to the project site is the Robert Fulton College Preparatory School, a public 6th to 12th grade charter school complex located approximately 0.25 mile southeast of the project site.
 Therefore, the proposed project would not create a significant hazard to the public or environment through the routine handling of hazardous materials, and no impact would occur.

-The nearest public airport is the Los Angeles International Airport, located approximately 5 miles to the southwest.
-The project site is not located within an airport land use plan or airport influence area, or near a private airstrip.
+The nearest public airport is the Van Nuys Airport, located approximately 1.5 miles west of the project site.
+The project site is not located within an airport land use plan or airport influence area, or near a private airstrip (County of Los Angeles 2003).
 Therefore, no impact related to airports and airstrips would occur.